Minehut/Meta/README.md

 ### Do
 - Use the issue templates provided
+- Help out staff if asked
+- Contribute to on-going discussions
+- Give constructive feedback to ideas
 - Search the issue tracker to ensure that your issue has not already been submitted before making a new post (use the search bar on the [Issues page](https://github.com/Minehut/Meta/issues))
 - Verify the validity of your issue
 - Be clear, concise and specific in your messages